 How having the right suppliers can help higher education institutions reduce their costs and achieve innovation that will attract students

-"Actual purchasing decisions are virtually all made at user level rather than through central procurement"Damian Wynne, Industry Sector Manager, RS Components
+"Actual purchasing decisions are virtually all made at user level rather than through central procurement"Kudzai Manduvi, Industry Sector Manager, RS Components

 These are all factors that can be helped by adopting a more strategic approach purchasing industrial supplies for the indirect procurement category of maintenance, repair and operations (MRO).
-These points, and others, are also explored in depth in the Indirect Procurement Report 2018 - Drivers of Change whitepaper, jointly produced by RS Components and CIPS.
+These points, and others, are also explored in depth in the 2020 Indirect Procurement Report, jointly produced by RS Components and CIPS.

-"It is essential that the procurement team seeks input from engineers and researchers around the type of products that they require"Damian Wynne, Industry Sector Manager, RS Components
+"It is essential that the procurement team seeks input from engineers and researchers around the type of products that they require"Kudzai Manduvi, Industry Sector Manager, RS Components